GB127/SJ-rando/README.md

     -> X acceleration is randomized: Note that there are two pieces : the friction that always reduce the speed of the astronaut and the acceleration.
         - the friction is randomized.
 It can be any value from 0 to 243.
+            - Vanilla : 2
         - The acceleration is randomized.
 It is always at least 12 over the friction, with a maximum of 255.
     -> Y acceleration is randomized : currently only the jetpack power is randomized.
         - Jetpack's power is randomized.
 It can be in the following range: [32,..., 255].
+            - Vanilla : 32

     -> Palette randomizer: colors
     I made a somewhat algorithm to make sure the rocket's colors make sense.
     -> Rocket randomizer: X&Y maxspeed, acceleration
         -- The X&Y max speed is randomized together : it can be any from the following value: [3,4,5,6,7,8] -> Vanilla value is 3.
             -> This has a side effect of altering astronaut's max fallspeed as they share the same Y maxspeed.
         -- The acceleration is randomized:
             - The acceleration for X and Y speed depends on the rocket's direction.
 This dependency is randomized.
 It can be either : [vanilla, linearized, reversed]
             - The max value of acceleration is randomized. it can be anything in the following range : [64,...,255] -> 64 is vanilla.
             - All the others acceleration of the distribution are adjusted with the same ratio of vanilla max accel vs. randomized max accel.

 # Modes:
     -> Normal : This is the normal mode.
 No major changes.